Acupuncture in London is No Longer an Alternative Medicine

 Often seen as a form of complementary or alternative medicine (CAM), although it is used in many NHS general practices, as well as the majority of pain clinics and hospices in the UK.

 Acupuncture is a professional medical method that is part of the complete medical system now referred to as Traditional Chinese Medicine (TCM).
-Although acupuncture was first recorded in writing around 200 BC, it was practiced some thousands of years before that in China.
+Although acupuncture was first recorded in writing around 200 BC, it was practised some thousands of years before that in China.

 Acupuncture uses tiny needles placed in the skin at specific points known as ‘acupoints’ to encourage the body to promote natural healing and return the body to a natural balance that is consistent with good health.

 There are a number of different kinds of acupuncture, including various insertion points, different sized needles and unique techniques.
-Modern day technology has enabled us to advance these methods and often enhance the acupuncture healing process.
+Modern-day technology has enabled us to advance these methods and often enhance the acupuncture healing process.
 Some acupuncturists use low power lasers, electricity and even magnetic BBs placed on acupoints.

 Acupuncture is believed to have originated from China, from whence it is said to have spread to Korea, Japan and Taiwan.
 Today, acupuncture, in one form or another, is used by several thousand acupuncturists, in a very large number of countries, helping millions of people.
 Acupuncture has been the subject of active scientific research both in regard to its basis and therapeutic effectiveness since the late 20th century.

-Acupuncture is relatively painless and is very comforting.
+Acupuncture in London is relatively painless and is very comforting.
 Patients usually confirm they have been unable to feel the insertion of the needles used for acupuncture.
-During acupuncture therapy people experience deep relaxation and in many cases, a deep sense of peace.
-Acupuncture is used to diagnose and treat the symptoms of illness, relieve pain, expedite healing, prevent disease, and to improve a person’s overall well-being and health.
+During acupuncture therapy, people experience deep relaxation and in many cases, a deep sense of peace.
+Acupuncture in London is used to diagnose and treat the symptoms of illness, relieve pain, expedite healing, prevent disease, and to improve a person’s overall well-being and health.
 Apart from treating physical issues, it is also highly effective in treatment for emotional and psychological problems.
 Due to its proven effectiveness, acupuncture has established a solid reputation as a system of health care that really works.

 All therapies have benefits and risks.

-While acupuncture in the United Kingdom is often been associated with pain relief/control, it has in reality many more applications.
+While acupuncture in the United Kingdom is often been associated with pain relief/control, it has, in reality, many more applications.
 Acupuncture can be effective as the only treatment or in conjunction with Chinese herbal medicine or Traditional Chinese medicine therapies.